namdev-rathod/AWS-Cloud/VPC/BastionHost/README.md

 ## 📖 Overview

-A **Bastion Host** (aka Jump Server) is a hardened server designed to provide **secure access** to private network resources that are otherwise inaccessible from the public internet.
+A **Bastion Host** (Jump Server) is a hardened server designed to provide **secure access** to private network resources that are otherwise inaccessible from the public internet.
 It acts as a controlled entry point to your internal infrastructure, reducing attack surfaces and improving auditability.

 ---